obonaventure/cnp3/book/transport/transport.rst

 #################################

 The Transmission Control Protocol (TCP) was initially defined in :rfc:`793`.
-Several parts of the protocol have been improved since the publication of the original protocol specification.
+Several parts of the protocol have been improved since the publication of the original protocol specification [#ftcpspecs]_.
 However, the basics of the protocol remain and an implementation that only supports :rfc:`793` should interoperate with today's implementation.

 TCP provides a reliable bytestream connection-oriented transport service on top of the unreliable connectionless network service provided by IP_.
 TCP is used my a large number of applications, including :